Processing math: 100%

 The following options are available:

-Some of the keywords as described for the VCI program are also valid for the FCON program, i.e. CITYPE, LEVEX, CIMAX, DIPOLE, NDIM, NBAS, NGRID, BASIS and INFO.
+Some of the keywords as described for the VCI program are also valid for the FCON program, i.e. CITYPE, LEVEX, CIMAX, NDIM, NBAS, BASIS and INFO.

 Information Handling